DFE-Digital/bat-design-history/app/glossary.md

 Marketing name
 : The commonly used name of an educational organisation.
 This may not be the legal name.

+Modern languages
+: This term is sometimes used to differentiate the teaching of languages in everyday use from ‘ancient languages’ such as Latin and Ancient Greek which are no longer widely spoken.
+It also typically does not include teaching English.
+Avoid using in non-internal communication.

 Multi-Academy Trust (MAT)
 : A single trust responsible for a group of academies.
 MATs can be providers but cannot be lead schools.